SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 tx_antennas *defaults*
     The antennas to transmit on, default is all main antennas given max number from config.

+wait_for_first_scanbound *defaults*
+    A boolean flag to determine when an experiment starts running.
+True (default) means an experiment will wait until the nearest minute boundary before transmitting.
+False indicates experiment will not wait for the first averaging period (at the minute boundary), but will instead begin transmitting on the nearest averaging period.
+Note: for multi-slice experiments, the first slice is the only one impacted by this parameter.

 xcf *defaults*
     flag for cross-correlation data.
 The default is True if acf is True, otherwise False.